vives-project-xp/SmartGlasses/docs/architecture/deployment/documentation/structure.md

 ### Theme Customization

-- Colors and branding in `mkdocs.yml`
-- Custom CSS through theme overrides
-- Logo and favicon replacement
+Customize the documentation theme by adjusting colors and branding settings in the `mkdocs.yml` configuration file.
+For more advanced styling needs, you can add custom CSS through theme overrides.
+The project logo and favicon can be replaced by updating the corresponding asset files referenced in the configuration.

 ### Navigation Structure

-- Automatic from file structure
-- Manual override in `mkdocs.yml` nav section
-- Section grouping and ordering
+By default, MkDocs automatically generates the navigation structure from your file organization.
+However, you can manually override this by defining a custom navigation hierarchy in the `mkdocs.yml` nav section, allowing you to control section grouping and page ordering to better suit your documentation flow.

 ### Plugin Extensions

-- Additional plugins via `pip install` in Dockerfile
-- Plugin configuration in `mkdocs.yml`
-- Custom plugin development possible
+Extend MkDocs functionality by installing additional plugins through `pip install` commands in the Dockerfile.
+Configure these plugins in the `mkdocs.yml` file to enable their features.
+For unique requirements, custom plugin development is also possible within the MkDocs framework.

 ## Deployment Considerations

 ### Production Deployment

-- Static site generation: `mkdocs build`
-- Serve static files with web server (Nginx, Apache)
-- CI/CD integration for automatic builds
+For production deployment, generate a static site using the `mkdocs build` command.
+The resulting static files can be served by any standard web server such as Nginx or Apache.
+Consider integrating the build process into your CI/CD pipeline to automatically generate and deploy documentation updates whenever changes are committed.

 ### Performance Optimization

-- Asset optimization
-- Search index tuning
-- Plugin selection and configuration
+Optimize documentation performance by compressing and optimizing assets before including them in your documentation.
+Fine-tune the search index configuration to balance search quality with load times.
+Carefully select and configure only the plugins you actually need, as each additional plugin can impact build and load performance.

 ### Security

-- No server-side processing required
-- Static files reduce attack surface
-- Container isolation provides additional security
+The static site approach provides inherent security benefits since no server-side processing is required, significantly reducing the attack surface compared to dynamic documentation systems.
+Running the development server in a Docker container provides additional isolation, keeping the documentation environment separate from the host system.

 ## Troubleshooting